 Key MRI Sequences Used

-T1-weighted imaging
+T1-weighted Imaging

-T2-weighted imaging
+T2-weighted Imaging

 Highlights fluid-filled structures

-Useful in detecting demyelinating diseases
+Useful for identifying inflammatory and demyelinating diseases

-3D CISS / FIESTA / DRIVE sequences
+3D CISS / FIESTA / DRIVE Sequences

-High-resolution sequences for cranial nerves and labyrinth
+High-resolution sequences for cranial nerves and the labyrinth

-Post-contrast T1-weighted imaging
+Post-contrast T1-weighted Imaging

-Highlights tumors, infections, and nerve enhancement
+Highlights tumours, infections, inflammation, and nerve enhancement

 Common Clinical Indications

-Suspected vestibular schwannoma
+Suspected vestibular schwannoma.

-Facial nerve palsy
+Facial nerve palsy.

-Skull base tumors
+Skull base tumours.

 Conditions Diagnosed by MRI Brain with Temporal Bone